Yashrane25/FeedGrid/README.md

 Redis is an optional performance optimization rather than a required dependency.

-If Redis is unavailable (invalid connection string, network issue, or service outage), FeedGrid automatically bypasses the cache and serves data directly from MongoDB without affecting application functionality.
+If Redis is unavailable (invalid connection string, network issue or service outage) FeedGrid automatically bypasses the cache and serves data directly from MongoDB without affecting application functionality.

 ## Performance Benefits